Buy the book on Amazon today!

 "As informative and inspiring as it is 'user friendly' in organization and presentation, Trust Your Animal Instincts: Recharge Your Life & Ignite Your Power is a potentially life-changing, life-enhancing, life-celebrating instructional guide and manual.
-If you're struggling to stay positive in this time of Covid, economic distress, and social unrest, you're not alone.
-While especially and unreservedly recommended for both community and college/university library Self-Help/Self-Improvement collections, it should be noted for personal reading lists that this book is also readily available in a digital book format."
+If you're struggling to stay positive in this time of Covid, economic distress, and social unrest, you're not alone."

 — Midwest Book Review

 "I dub this book + author a THOUGHT LEADER.
 The author, Tabitha A. Scott, is a master of energy, both in human and electrical energy...I loved reading about her journey into the Costa Rican jungle + the small workbook she included at the end; helping one get started on raising their vibration and surrounding energy fields.
 I zoomed through this title in two days! —That's fast for me.

 The answers to your prayers were granted, but you didn't take the risk to accept them.
 Hope is but an aspiration without action.